GET BACK IN THE GAME

 Advanced Ortho and Spine offers patient-centered care, which includes patient education.
 Learn more about conditions, treatments, practice news, and more on our blog.

-The ankle is a complex joint made up of multiple pieces working together to allow the foot to move.
-All these moving parts also make the ankle prone to injury.
-In fact, ankle sprains and …
+The wrist is a complex joint made up of several parts arranged to help our hand move and control the environment around us.
+Unfortunately, all these moving parts also make the wrist prone to injury. …

 Dr. Cook recently replaced my right hip.
 He did the left 3 years ago.
 Love this doc!
 He is so professional and had an easy going bedside manner.
 He explains everything in understandable language.
 He even called me with MRI results when he was on vacation.
 The staff, from the front desk, nurses/assistants, appt dest and PT crew are helpful and caring.
 Dr. Eby worked me in a day Dr. Cook was not in the office and was equally as caring and professional.